The Doouss Charitable Trust

 - Private trust structure: This appears to be a private family charitable trust without open application guidelines

-- Very broad remit: The trust has exceptionally wide charitable objectives covering most major charitable purposes
+- Broad remit: The trust has wide charitable objectives covering education, religion, poverty relief, and other charitable purposes

 - Limited transparency: No publicly available information about specific grants awarded, decision-making criteria, or application processes